-This week guest blogger Jildou shares her Plastic-Free Tuesday.
+This week guest blogger Jildou shares her first ever Plastic-Free Tuesday.
 Would you also like to share your plastic-free experiences here?
-Please send an email to email@example.com.
+Please send an email to firstname.lastname@example.org.

 My Tuesday starts at 7:30 am with an alarm clock and a full day of work ahead of me.
 As my priorities focus mainly on my warm bed and remaining in it as long as possible, breakfast is usually hurried and to-go.
 Today however, I managed to get myself up a little early and have breakfast with my boyfriend.
 Mainly, to plan this special day and make this photo.
 Conveniently, my boyfriend bakes his own bread.
 A perfect opportunity to go without the plastic bag in which store-bought bread is normally found.
 So no plastic there.
 However, in overanalysing the situation, I must confess that the yeast is packaged in plastic.
 But, as a normal size bread contains 4 grams of yeast, and we buy the yeast in 500 gram packages, the plastic waste is at least reduced considerably.
 So maybe a little plastic there, but overall, I’m doing great.
 Tea is without plastic and so are the chocolate sprinkles (paper box).
 Good start of the plastic free day.

 Got to work without consuming plastic.
 I drove by car, which is filled with plastic, but, leaving other environmental issues aside, convinced myself that trains and busses have more plastic and starting my day with a bike ride of 2.5 hours would not make for a happy story.
 So driving was permitted.